-Certification: When all the required L3 sections of their Sea Kayak Logbook have been signed off by their instructor/s, the paddler asks the final instructor to apply for certification.
-Canoeing Ireland then award the Canoeing Ireland L3 Sea Kayak Skills Certificate to the paddler.
+Certification: When all the required L3 sections of their Sea Kayak Paddler Profile have been signed off by their instructor/s, the paddler asks the final instructor to apply for certification.
+Canoeing Ireland then award the Sea Kayak L3 Explorer Award certificate to the paddler.